 We used a PEX crimper tool and a PEX coupling to reconnect the hot and cold water supply lines.
 Then we reattached the dishwasher water supply and garbage disposer drain and vent.
 We reconnected the power to the garbage disposer.

-At that point we realized that we didn’t have running water in our kitchen and wouldn’t for weeks!
+At that point in our kitchen makeover, we realized that we didn’t have running water in our kitchen and wouldn’t for weeks!
 So we made a temporary fix by screwing a 1″x4″ scrap of wood into either side of our old counters, behind the sink and used it to temporarily mount our faucet.
 It wasn’t pretty but it allowed us to have running water and a usable sink for the next few weeks!

 The next day, we had someone come out to measure our kitchen for new granite counters.
 Our sink needed to be in place prior to measuring for new counters so even though it meant our kitchen was under construction for a long time, it was the only way to ensure the granite was cut properly.
 After the counters were measured, we had to wait about 3 weeks until the granite was manufactured and installed.

 Even though we had already picked out our granite, I wanted to choose the exact slabs used for our kitchen.
 The granite we choose has a lot of variation so we went to the granite supplier and tagged the granite slabs we wanted.